 - Undergraduate Psychology courses: Introduction to Psychology, statistics and research design.

-- GRE required: Verbal and Quantitative.
-Advanced test in Psychology is optional.
+- GRE: Verbal and Quantitative tests are required.
+Advanced test in Psychology is not required.
 Although we have no minimum score requirements, median GRE scores of current students are in the 70th-80th percentile range.
 Median GPA's are 3.70.

 - Importance of nonobjective criteria: previous research activity, high; work experience, high; extracurricular activity, medium; clinically related public service, low; letters of recommendation, high.